TCAM enables line-rate forwarding

 This is the mechanism behind MAC flooding attacks.
 An attacker sends frames with thousands of fake source MACs, fills the table, and then receives all traffic on the segment.
 Table sizes vary by hardware: entry-level switches (RS20) hold around 8,000 entries, mid-range (MICE) around 16,000, and high-end (MACH) 64,000 or more.

 Beyond the MAC table, the switch also introduces a small but measurable delay when forwarding each frame.
-This matters for MRP convergence calculations.
+This delay matters for MRP convergence calculations.

-A duplex mismatch on a ring port causes intermittent CRC errors and poor throughput.
+A duplex mismatch on a ring port causes intermittent CRC issues and poor throughput.
 Checking each switch manually takes time.
 The following script connects to all switches in a ring via SSH and reports any port with half-duplex or unexpected speed settings:

 # pip install netmikofrom netmiko import ConnectHandlerimport re